CS343D: Domain-Specific Programming Models and Compilers

 Assignments

 In this assignment you will implement a tiny language for dense matrix operations called MiniAPL.
 MiniAPL scripts consist of expressions that build dense tensors (N-dimensional arrays) and print them to the terminal.
 The parser and type-checker have already been implemented for you.
 Your job is to implement the LLVM code generation for the project.
 A more complete description of the project and starter code can be found at: https://github.com/cs343d/assignment1-MiniAPL-release.
 Solutions will be turned in via GitHub.
-Please make a private repository and add @rootjalex to have read-permissions.
+Please make a private repository and add @cgyurgyik to have read-permissions.
 Please fill out this form to submit this assignment.
+(Note: This previously relied upon an archaic version of LLVM; I've updated this assignment to conform to modern LLVM.
+Please post on EdX if you run into any issues!)

 The goal of the essay is for you to find and formulate a problem relevant to this course (in a very broad sense) that matters to you personally.
 The essay should be 3-5 pages in 11 point font.
 It should not propose a solution, but rather focus on a programming problem and its properties.